There are many reasons why accountants should use social media to market their firms.

 Table of Contents

-7 Reasons Why Social Media for Accountants Works Well
+Why Social Media Marketing Works Well for Accountants

 1) Large Potential Audience of Clients

-According to a 2023 Statista study, more than 61% of the world’s population are social media users.
+According to a 2025 Statista study, there are 5.24 billion social media users worldwide.

 2) Brand Awareness